xddxdd/blog/source/_posts/en/article/random-notes/debian-10-on-openvz-6.lantian/index.md

 date: 2020-03-19 21:55:54
 ---

-- It's year 2020, why are you still using OpenVZ 6 VPSes?
+- It's the year 2020.
+Why are you still using OpenVZ 6 VPSes?
 - Because they only cost one dollar per year.

 Since the kernel of OpenVZ 6 is extremely old (Linux 2.6.32), newer systems cannot function normally on an old kernel, so I had to stick to Debian 8 with my previous OpenVZ VPSes.

-But I found a [modified glibc (C language runtime library)](https://github.com/sdwru/glibc-debian-10/releases) that allows running Debian 10 normally on OpenVZ 6.
+But I found a [modified Glibc (C language runtime library)](https://github.com/sdwru/glibc-debian-10/releases) that allows running Debian 10 normally on OpenVZ 6.

 WARNING
 -------

-I don't guarantee that the steps below are suitable for all OpenVZ VPSes, nor do I ensure the safety/integrity of this glibc (I didn't look into its modifications, but speaking of security, the end-of-life OpenVZ 6 is probably the farthest thing from security).
+I don't guarantee that the steps below are suitable for all OpenVZ VPSes, nor do I ensure the safety/integrity of this Glibc (I didn't look into its modifications, but speaking of security, the end-of-life OpenVZ 6 is probably the farthest thing from security).

-**Backup your data**, since in worst scenarios you need to reinstall the OS.
+**Backup your data**, since in worst scenarios, you need to reinstall the OS.

 Steps
 -----

-The author only provided DEB packages, but among them are debug symbols, etc that normal users don't need, so I don't recommend running `dpkg -i *.deb`.
+The author only provided DEB packages, but among them are debug symbols, etc., that normal users don't need, so I don't recommend running `dpkg -i *.deb`.

 The author suggests to build a simple package repository locally before using it, with the following steps: